Camp Peru Titicaca 1 Month

 The impact you will make

 The communities surrounding Lake Titicaca remain some of the poorest in Peru.
 The remoteness and inaccessibility of this region means that there is little or no help available from surrounding regions.
-You’ll help by continuing to build community facilities and a classroom for the villagers as well as restoring the school greenhouse.
+You’ll help by continuing to build community facilities such as a restaruant for the community so that they can recieve a sustainable income from passing tourists.

 What people say